- £17 could provide training for local health workers

 How Your Donations Help

-With your help, we can help children survive - please donate now to our Coronavirus appeal.
+But we still urgently need your support to help children survive - please donate now to our Coronavirus Appeal.

 Yemen's fatality rate is alarming.
-The virus could overwhelm Syria.
+Syria is struggling with a chronic shortage of hospital beds, testing kits, water and oxygen.
 In Bangladesh, COVID-19 is an invisible enemy for 1m Rohingya refugees.

 Healthcare systems weakened by war and hunger now face disaster as COVID-19 spirals out of control.
 Families just aren't able to cope.